 When she’s not being amazing at work, Kara enjoys being with family and growing things.
 She loves to cook for others and is a pro at whipping up tasty and creative dishes from her garden paradise.

 A graduate of George Mason University, Kara studied psychology and gerontology.
 She is certified by the Institution of Occupational Safety and Health, and is working on her Certification in Exhibition Management (CEM) and Certified Meeting Planning (CMP).

-For Shafer Busch, being a JDC Event Manager is about listening, taking notes, and rapidly adapting to changing needs.
+For Shafer Busch, Senior Manager, Portfolio and Strategy, her role is about listening, taking notes, and rapidly adapting to changing needs.
 That’s how she brings people together while working under tight deadlines—across states and nations.

 After earning her Masters in Ethics, Peace, and Global Affairs, Shafer spent seven years working on events in the U.S. and Middle East.
 As COO and director of events at an international nonprofit, she created events to entertain, inspire ideas, and empower voices.
 A specialist in working with policymakers, diplomats, and entertainers toward a common goal, Shafer’s accomplishments include bringing together an impressive list of who’s who.
 Her portfolio includes: an annual awards dinner for individuals and organizations that shape social and public policy, a dinner and conversation for U.S. government and intelligence leaders and creative minds from Showtime’s “Homeland” series, and a student discussion event about women in film with the Oscar-winning director of “The Hurt Locker” and “Zero Dark Thirty.”

 How does she stay in-the-know?
 She’s constantly reading, listening to radio and podcasts, and watching TV and films.